osmosis-labs/osmosis/docs/architecture/concentrated-liquidity-adr.md

 With the new `concentrated-liquidity` module, we now have a new entrypoint for swaps that is the same with the existing `gamm` module.

-To avoid fragmenting swap entrypoints and duplicating boilerplate logic, we would like to define a new `swaprouter` module.
+To avoid fragmenting swap and pool creation entrypoints and duplicating their boilerplate logic, we would like to define a new `swaprouter` module.
 Its purpose is twofold:
+1. Handle pool creation messages
+   * Assign ids to pools
+   * Store the mapping from pool id to one of the swap modules (`gamm` or `concentrated-liquidity`)
-1. To receive pool creation messages, assign ids to pool and propagate the execution to `gamm` or `concentrated-liquidity` modules, depending on the pool type being created.
+   * Propagate the execution the appropriate module depending on the pool type.
-2. To receive swap messages and propagate them either to the `gamm` or `concentrated-liquidity` modules.
+2. Handle swap messages
+   * Cover & share multihop logic
+   * Propagate intra-pool swaps to the appropriate module depending on the pool type.

-Therefore, we move several existing `gamm` messages and tests to the new `swap-router` module, connecting to the `swaprouter` keeper that simply propagates execution to `gamm` or `concentrated-liquidity` modules.
+Therefore, we move several existing `gamm` messages and tests to the new `swap-router` module, connecting them to the `swaprouter` keeper that propagates execution to the appropriate swap module.

 The messages to move from `gamm` to `swaprouter` are:
 - `CreatePoolMsg`